-Diced tomatoes, also known as chopped tomatoes, come canned in a tin and are used as an ingredient in dozens of recipes.
+Diced tomatoes, also known as chopped tomatoes, can be prepared fresh but often come canned in a tin and are then used as an ingredient in dozens of recipes.
 The tomatoes sit in a liquid of their tomato juices and sometimes added ingredients such as basil.

 Diced tomato is an essential ingredient in Italian dishes such as Spaghetti Bolognese and more.
 As you can use them to make sauces, they are a versatile ingredient that you will find listed in dozens of recipes.

-Here is our list of substitutes for diced tomatoes.
+Here is our list of ideal alternatives for diced tomatoes.

 1. Fresh tomatoes